-The TEXEL Hybrid battery is developed by TEXEL, by combining innovation and development with collaborations and through the purchase of different technologies.
-The battery includes a number of key components, where the Stirling converter is one of them.
+The battery is developed by TEXEL by combining innovation and development with collaborations and through the purchase of different technologies.
+The battery includes several key components, where the Stirling converter is one of them.
 A Stirling converter converts thermal energy (heat) to electricity and is scalable depending on the application.
-TEXEL´s V4-Stirling converter is defined as the worlds most developed, and was originally developed by Ford Motors in cooperation with the company Kockums, which specialises in military submarine manufacturing.
+TEXEL´s V4-Stirling converter is defined as the world´s most developed and was originally developed by Ford Motors in cooperation with the company Kockums, which specializes in military submarine manufacturing.
 TEXEL bought all rights to the converter in 2012.

-The thermal battery is another key component in the system, and was originally developed by US Department of Energy and Savannah River National Laboratory.
-TEXEL signed an exclusive licence agreement for the thermal battery in 2018.
-After combining the cheapest, most sustainable and circular energy storage solution with the most developed, and efficient Stirling converter, TEXEL is now in the final process of development, commercialization and industrialization of the technology.
-The battery is expected, according to the US DOE independent report, to reach a cost of storage as low as below 2 cent per kWh already in a low volume production level.
+The thermochemical storage technology is another key component in the system and was originally developed by US Department of Energy and Savannah River National Laboratory.
+TEXEL signed an exclusive license agreement for this technology in 2018.
+After combining the most cost effective, most sustainable, and circular energy storage solution with the most developed, and efficient Stirling converter, TEXEL is now in the final process of development, commercialization, and industrialization of the technology.
+Key characteristics include:

-- The thermal battery does not include any Rare Earth Elements (RAE).
+- The thermal battery does not include any Rare Earth Elements (REE)

 - The battery is 100% circular

 - The technology has high energy density.

-- The battery is a hybrid battery – it can be charged with electricity as well as produce electricity from any other heat source.
+- The battery can be charged with electricity as well as any other heat source

 TEXEL is a New Way to Store Energy

 The TEXEL battery technology is just another way to store energy.
-Storing energy in a thermochemical battery, with electric output similar to electrochemical batteries in performance like Lithium-Ion, but much more cost effective.
-Just like Lithium-Ion, the TEXEL thermochemical battery can be charged by electricity.
-But it can also be charged by any heat source, such as flared natural gas, and still deliver electric energy.
+It stores energy in a thermochemical battery, with electric output similar in performance to electrochemical batteries like lithium-ion, but much more cost effective.
+Just like lithium-ion technology, the TEXEL thermochemical battery can be charged by electricity.
+But it can also be charged by any type of heat source, such as flared natural gas, and still deliver electric energy.
 Stored heat energy released from the thermochemical battery to the Stirling Converter forces the generator to produce approximately 40 percent electric energy and 50 percent heat energy, equivalent to 90 percent total energy efficiency.